penumbra-zone/tower-abci/README.md

 executed on the caller's task.
 Although all requests are still received by the application task, not all request processing needs to happen on the application task.
+At this level the developer must pay closer attention to utilising Tower layers to control the concurrency of the individual services mentioned above.
+In particular the `Consensus` service should be wrapped with `ServiceBuilder::concurrency_limit` of 1 to avoid a potential reordering of consensus message effects caused by concurrent execution, as well as `ServiceBuilder::buffer` to avoid any deadlocks in message handling in `Connection` due to the limited concurrency.

 3. At the highest level of complexity, application developers can implement multiple distinct `Service`s and manually control synchronization of shared